Trout hits 10th HR, Ohtani shaky, Angels beat Astros 8-7 - Philly

-HOUSTON (AP) - Shohei Ohtani didn't have a great start.
-Mike Trout, Andrelton Simmons and the Los Angeles Angels did plenty to finish off the Houston Astros.

-Trout hit his major league-leading 10th homer and the Angels overcame another shaky outing by Ohtani to beat Houston 8-7 Tuesday night, tying a team record with their 11th straight road win.
+HOUSTON (AP) - Mike Trout hit his major league-leading 10th homer and the Los Angeles Angels overcame another shaky start by Shohei Ohtani to beat the Houston Astros 8-7 Tuesday night, tying a team record with their 11th straight road win.

 Ohtani yielded four runs on six hits and five walks in 5 1/3 innings.
 The two-way star from Japan was tagged by Boston in his previous start and left after two innings because of a blister problem.